Enigmatisms/AdaPT/README.md

 Here are the features I currently implemented and supports:

 - A direct component renderer: a interactive visualizer for direct illumination visualization
-- A unidirectional / bidirectional Monte-Carlo MIS path tracer: supports as many bounce times as you wish, and the rendering process is based on Taichi Lang, therefore it can be very fast (not on the first run, the first run of a scene might take a long time due to taichi function inlining, especially for BDPT).
+- A **unidirectional / bidirectional Monte-Carlo MIS path tracer**: supports as many bounce times as you wish, and the rendering process is based on Taichi Lang, therefore it can be very fast (not on the first run, the first run of a scene might take a long time due to taichi function inlining, especially for BDPT).
 The figures displayed above can be rendered within 15-20s (with cuda-backend, GPU supported).
 The rendering result is displayed incrementally, or maximum iteration number can be pre-set.
-- Volumetric path tracer that supports uni/bidirectional path tracing in both bounded and unbounded condition
+- **Volumetric path tracer** that supports uni/bidirectional path tracing in both bounded and unbounded condition
+- A **transient renderer** with which you can visualize the propagation of the global radiance.
 - Global / indirect illumination & Ability to handle simple caustics
 - BRDFs: `Lambertian`, `Modified Phong` (Lafortune and Willems 1994), `Fresnel Blend` (Ashikhmin and Shirley 2002), `Blinn-Phong`, `Mirror-specular`.
 - BSDFs (with medium): deterministic refractive (glass-like)
 - mitusba-like XML scene file definition, supports mesh (from wavefront `.obj` file) and analytical sphere.
 - scene visualizer: which visualizes the scene you are going to render, helping to set some parameters like the relative position and camera pose
-- Extremely easy to use, with detailed comments and a passionate maintainer (yes, I myself).
+- Extremely easy to use and multi-platform / backend (thanks to Taichi), with detailed comments and a passionate maintainer (yes, I myself).
 Therefore you can play with it with almost no cost (like compiling, environment settings blahblahblah...)

 BTW, I am just a starter in CG (ray-tracing stuffs) and Taichi Lang, so there WILL BE BUGS or some design that's not reasonable inside of my code.
 Also, I haven't review and done extensive profiling & optimization of the code, therefore again --- correctness is not guaranteed!
 But, feel free to send issue / pull-request to me if you are interested.